 Dear DU Friends,

 We know everybody in our community is experiencing heavy cognitive and emotional loads from COVID-19, racial reckonings, climate change, and politics.
-If you find yourself overwhelmed and stressed, we invite you to explore how to navigate trauma and practice self-care.
+If you find yourself overwhelmed and stressed, we invite you to explore how to navigate trauma and practice communities of care.
 When you are ready, keep calm and read on:

 The university is scheduled for a Higher Learning Commission (HLC) accreditation visit on October 19-20, 2020.
 Part of the visit will include virtual meetings so HLC can chat with the DU community and learn how our assurance arguments align with HLC criteria.